-Learn how to configure a connection for fetching or delivering files to an FTP server.
+Learn how to configure a connection for retrieving files from or delivering files to an FTP server.

-First, create an FTP server connection: Go to the Servers tab in the Connect configuration, select the group you'd like to add the server to and click on the Add server button to set up a new FTP server connection.
-You will be asked to specify a few general settings for the server before you can define the folders that you want to use for file transfers.
+- Select the group to which you want to add the server and select Add server.
+You must specify some general settings for the server before you can define the folders that you want to use for file transfers.

-Name: Type in a short, descriptive name for the server
+Name: Enter a short, descriptive name for the server

-Host name: Type in the name to the host server here.
-It could typically be ftp.domain.com or simply an ip address.
-If the ftp server is outside a corporate firewall you need to make sure the required ports have been opened for incoming and/or outgoing FTP traffic.
+Host Name: Enter the host server name.
+It could typically be ftp.domain.com or simply an IP address.
+If the FTP server is outside a corporate firewall, you need to make sure the required ports have been opened for incoming and/or outgoing FTP traffic.

-Max connections: Set the maximum number of connections that the server will allow.
+Max connections: Set the maximum number of connections that the server allows.

-Authentication: Type in the username and password required to log on to the ftp server.
-(If anonymous access is allowed it is often sufficient to specify Anonymousas the username and an email address as the password.)
+Authentication: Enter the username and password required to access the FTP server.
+If anonymous access is allowed it is often sufficient to specify Anonymous as the username and an email address as the password.

-Port number: The default port number will vary depending on your choice of FTP protocol.
+Port: The default port number varies depending on your choice of FTP protocol.

 Use passive FTP: If the FTP server is configured to use passive FTP, select this option.

-Test Connection: Having configured all of the above settings, clicking on this button will attempt to connect to the ftp server and validate the username and password.
+Test Connection: When you have configured all of the above settings, select Test Connection to attempt to connect to the FTP server and validate the username and password.

 - Select Save.